 - Place reference manuals for major appliances in a kitchen cabinet or drawer where new owners will find them.
-Label extra keys and place in the drawer.
+Label extra keys and place them in the drawer.

 Two Weeks Before Moving

 As you terminate services at your existing home, such as utility accounts, newspaper delivery, and other services, start setting them up for your new home.
-Start collecting important documents and other items that must not get lost or misplaced in the move.
+Start collecting important documents and other items that must not get lost or misplaced during the move.